Chevrolet Tahoe: South Korea

+Australia

+The GMC Yukon launched in Australia in 2025 as part of the GM-operated General Motors Specialty Vehicles (GMSV) business.
+It is converted to right-hand drive by Walkinshaw Group.
+In 2026, a supercharger kit for the 6.2 L V8 engine was released, developed with Harrop Performance.
+It produces 373 kW and 713 Nm when measured at the hubs, with naturally aspirated V8 producing 260 kW and 525 Nm when measured at the hubs.

+China

-In early 2024, General Motors announced for the first time that it will begin selling the Chevrolet Tahoe in the People's Republic of China (Mainland China only) in 2024 for the 2025 model year.
-The Tahoe for Mainland China will be the first vehicle to be powered by GM's new TurboMax engine (which will be the only powertrain option available on the Chinese-market Tahoe).
-Unlike most Chinese-market GM vehicles (which are manufactured locally in China by SAIC-GM), the Chinese-market Tahoe will be imported from GM's Arlington Assembly plant located in Arlington, Texas, United States and be the first GM vehicle sold under the GM Durant Guild Imported Vehicle platform (which is aimed at selling imported GM vehicles in China).
-The Tahoe is expected to surpass the Chinese-market third generation Chevrolet Traverse as the largest vehicle in the Chinese Chevrolet lineup.
-The Chinese-market Tahoe will be available in two trim levels, Base (which is based on the Chevrolet Tahoe RST) and High Country.
-General Motors also plans to begin selling the GMC Yukon, Cadillac Escalade, and Chevrolet Suburban in China under the GM Durant Guild Imported Vehicle platform at a later date, which will complement the Tahoe in China.
+In early 2024, GM began selling the Chevrolet Tahoe in China for the 2025 model year.
+The Tahoe was the first vehicle in China to be powered by GM's new TurboMax engine (the only powertrain option available on the Chinese-market Tahoe).
+Unlike most Chinese-market GM vehicles (which are manufactured locally in China by SAIC-GM), the Chinese-market Tahoe was imported from GM's Arlington Assembly plant located in Arlington, Texas, and was the first GM vehicle sold under The Durant Guild imported vehicle platform (which is aimed at selling imported GM vehicles in China).
+The Chinese-market Tahoe was available in two trim levels, Base (which is based on the North American-market Chevrolet Tahoe RST) and High Country.

-In November 2024, General Motors announced for the first time that it will begin selling GMC vehicles in the PRC (Mainland China only) from late 2024 under the GM Durant Guild Imported Vehicle platform, with the 2025 GMC Yukon being the first GMC vehicle available in China.
-The Chinese-market GMC Yukon will be available in two trim levels which are Denali and Denali Ultimate.
-Just like the Chinese-market Tahoe, the Chinese-market Yukon will be imported from GM's Arlington Assembly plant located in Arlington, Texas, United States and will be powered by GM's TurboMax engine.
-The GMC Yukon will complement the Chevrolet Tahoe in the Chinese GM lineup.
+In November 2024, General Motors added GMC vehicles to its lineup in The Durant Guild, with the 2025 GMC Yukon.
+The Chinese-market GMC Yukon was available in Denali and Denali Ultimate trim levels.
+Just like the Chinese-market Tahoe, the Chinese-market Yukon was imported from GM's Arlington Assembly plant in Texas, and was powered by GM's TurboMax engine.

+After just one year, GM halted exports to China in mid-2025, amid new tariffs and trade conflicts between the US and other countries, including China.